EE 109 - Spring 2025 Introduction to Embedded Systems

 Note: This is a non-trivial project that requires you to not only use the concepts and skills you’ve learned from past labs but to extend that knowledge and use the higher-level understanding of how embedded systems and microcontrollers work to include use of new components and modules.

-To start, please read the overall project a few times before you even consider thinking about to many details.
+To start, please read the overall project a few times before you even consider thinking about the many details.
 Get the big picture, hear the terms we use, look for the requirements and/or limitations we specify.
 Only then consider starting on your project.

 For a copy of the project grading sheet, click here